Prescott has 2 TD passes, Cowboys top banged-up Titans 27-13 - NewsBreak

 Prescott has 2 TD passes, Cowboys top banged-up Titans 27-13

-NASHVILLE, Tenn.
-(AP) â€” Dak Prescott and the Dallas Cowboys know they have some things to clean up.
-Starting a two-game road swing to wrap up the regular season with a victory is all that matters.

-Prescott threw for 282 yards and two touchdowns to Dalton Schultz and the Cowboys beat the banged-up and resting Tennessee Titans 27-13 on Thursday night for their sixth win in seven games.
+NASHVILLE, Tenn. — (AP) — Dak Prescott threw for 282 yards and two touchdowns to Dalton Schultz as the Dallas Cowboys beat the banged-up and resting Tennessee Titans 27-13 on Thursday night for their sixth win in seven games.

 The Cowboys still need to finish the regular season by winning at Washington with Philadelphia (13-2) losing out for a chance at a second straight NFC East title.
 Otherwise, they will be locked into the No. 5 seed in the NFC.

-Ezekiel Elliott had a a 1-yard touchdown run, his ninth straight game with a rushing TD.
+Ezekiel Elliott ran for a 1-yard touchdown, his ninth straight game with a rushing TD.
 That made him the fifth player with such a streak since 2000, joining Shaun Alexander (2005), Priest Holmes (11 in 2002), Jonathan Taylor in 2021 and LaDainian Tomlinson (18 between 2004-05).

 The Titans (7-9) lost their sixth straight hours after placing quarterback Ryan Tannehill on injured reserve, ending his season unless they reach the AFC championship.
 They have 22 players on injured reserve and lead the NFL using at least 83 different players.